dancooke/mappable/README.md

 # Mappable

 Mappable is a powerful C++ template library for genomic region storage, manipulation, and querying.
 Mappable is independent of the data structure used to store the underlying objects, instead relying on C++'s [curiously recurring template pattern (CRTP)](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) to define region concepts and ordering.
 This allows Mappable to build on standard C++ containers and algorithms to give an efficient, flexible, and expressive set of region based containers and algorithms which act directly on `Mappable` objects.
-Mappable has been heavily tested and benchmarked, and often performs orders of magnitude faster than other approaches (see `benchmark.cpp`).
+Mappable has been heavily tested and benchmarked, and can perform orders of magnitude faster than other approaches (see `benchmark.cpp`).

 ## Requirements